How to Lose Belly Fat: A 30-Day Plan for Beginners

 • Half the plate: vegetables

 Protein is the single biggest lever.
 It's the most satiating macro and the most thermogenic — your body burns roughly 25% of protein's calories just digesting it, versus 5–10% for carbs and fats.
-If you struggle to hit your target from food alone, a quality whey makes the math trivial.

 Cut the three biggest culprits